 The Institutional Official who has authority over the JHM Human Subjects Protection Program is the Vice Dean for Clinical Investigation.
-The current Vice Dean for Clinical Investigation is Dr. Daniel E. Ford.
+The current Vice Dean for Clinical Investigation is Dr. Gail Daumit, MD, MHS.

 The Johns Hopkins Medicine Institutional Review Boards (JHM IRBs) are responsible for protecting the rights and welfare of the human subjects of research conducted by faculty and staff at the Institutions.
 The JHM IRBs review all human subjects research projects conducted by Hopkins faculty and staff.
 To fulfill the agreement underlying the assurances, and to satisfy institutional policy, all faculty and staff at the Institutions must submit for JHM IRB review any human subject research project, regardless of funding source (or lack thereof) and/or location at which the research will be conducted.

-The Institutions had been operating under Multiple Project Assurance # M-1011 for the period of 11/01/98 to 10/31/03.
-The MPA was replaced by Federal-Wide Assurances associated with each of the organizations linked to the JHM IRBs.
+The Institutions operate under Federal-Wide Assurances associated with each of the organizations linked to the JHM IRBs.
 List of JHM FWAs

 For more information on the federal guidelines that determine the kind of research the JHM IRB is required to approve please visit http://www.hhs.gov/